 Once you’re done getting your retail fix, grab some grub made from local ingredients at any of the location’s outdoor dining options.

-Go cycling.
-Scenic trails and great weather make Santa Monica a good place to visit in Southern California for cyclists.
-The Marvin Braude Beach Trail, along with picturesque thoroughfares like San Vicente and Main Street, are perfect locations to go biking.
+Scenic biking, hiking trails, and the great weather make Santa Monica an excellent place to visit in Southern California for cyclists.
+The Marvin Braude Beach Trail and picturesque thoroughfares like San Vicente and Main Street are perfect locations to go biking.

 Since the city is located south of the Santa Monica Mountains, you’ll find plenty more trails for mountain biking!
 For a more convenient adventure, check out biking tours from Viator!